On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Rate of convergence analysis under weighted averaging

-\end{proof} Comparing this result with the \us{more standard averaging scheme that uses $r=1$} (cf.~\cite{nemirovski_robust_2009}) supports the idea of using $r<1$ for the averaging sequence $\bar x_k(r)$.
+\end{proof} Comparing this result with the \us{more standard averaging scheme that uses $r=1$} (cf.~\cite{nemirovski_robust_2009}) supports the idea of using $r<1$ for the \uvs{averaging} sequence $\bar x_k(r)$.
 Specially, when $r<0$ and the sequence $\g_k$ is decreasing, the weights in the averaging sequence \us{grow implying that more recently generated iterates are attributed more weight}.
 A more general form of the \ref{algorithm:IRLSA-averaging2} algorithm is when the average sequence is calculated using a window-based formula given by Algorithm~\ref{alg:window}.
-The following result is derived using Proposition~\ref{prop:gap-bounds}.
-Note that its proof is similar to that of Proposition~\ref{prop:gap-bounds} assuming $\eta_k=\e_k=0$ for all $k \geq 0$. {Also, note} that in the absence of regularization, the multiplier of $C^2$ changes from $1.5$ to $1$. \begin{corollary} Consider problem (\ref{def:SVI}) and let the sequence $\{\bar x_k(r)\}$ be generated by the \ref{alg:window} algorithm, where $\g_k>0$ and $r \in \Real$.
+The following result is derived using Lemma~\ref{prop:gap-bounds}. \begin{corollary} Consider problem (\ref{def:SVI}) and let the sequence $\{\bar x_k(r)\}$ be generated by the \ref{alg:window} algorithm, where $\g_k>0$ and $r \in \Real$.
 Suppose Assumptions \ref{assum:step_error_sub_1} and \ref{assum:step_error_sub_2} hold, and {let the stepsize sequence $\{\g_k\}$ be} non-increasing.
 Then,